weaviate/recipes/README.md

-# Welcome to the Weaviate Recipes Repository!
+# Welcome to the Weaviate Recipes repository!

 Here are end-to-end examples covering the various features in Weaviate!